JeffreyMolendijk/PubMap/README.md

 ## Result interpretation
 PubMap performs a PubMed search using the search parameters provided and analyzes the author affiliations of the results.
-Pubmap displays a table of scientific journals which have published research articles related to your topic of interest.
+PubMap displays a table of scientific journals which have published research articles related to your topic of interest.
+PubMap displays a table of keywords related to your PubMed search.
 PubMap generates a Leaflet map, indicating the countries, cities or institutes which frequently publish articles related to the search topic.

 ## Current limitations